Q: Does MTA Fillapex replace the MTA Reparative Cement?

 Q: How many cases can be made with one syringe/tube of Fillapex?

-A: 1 double syringe with 4 g provides an average of 15 cases, depending on the tooth being treated.
-1 tube with 30 g provides an average of 200 cases, depending on the tooth being treated.
+A: One 4g double syringe provides an average of 15 cases, depending on the teeth being treated.
+One 30g tube provides an average of 200 cases, depending on the teeth being treated.